brunagil/brunagil/README.md

 <div align="left">

-I've been working as a **frontend developer since 2018** when I did my career change to the IT field via {reprograma}'s Bootcamp. ✨ Now I'm also pursuing my second degree in Information Systems.
-I see myself as a passionate learner who is always looking to improve my knowledge of computer science and programming 💻.
+I've been working as a **frontend developer since 2018**.
+I did my career change to the IT field via {reprograma}'s Bootcamp. ✨ I'm also pursuing my second degree in Information Systems.
+I see myself as a passionate learner and someone who loves Computer science, programming, and technology 💻.
+I strive for a more diverse and inclusive environment for underrepresented groups 💡.
+&nbsp;

 <img align="right" height="270px" alt="GIF" src="https://media.giphy.com/media/l0HlNaQ6gWfllcjDO/giphy.gif" />